 Variations

-• Make it spicy: Top the salad with some thinly sliced dried red chilis, or a sprinkle of ichimi togarashi.
+• Spicy: Top the salad with some thinly sliced dried red chilis, or a sprinkle of ichimi togarashi.

-• Make it sweet: Add a little extra sugar to the dressing or a drop of honey for sweetness and a floral element.
+• Sweet: Add a little extra sugar to the dressing or a drop of honey for sweetness and a floral element.

-• Make it creamy: Add 2 to 3 tablespoons of Kewpie mayonnaise or regular mayonnaise to the dressing.
+• Creamy: Add 2 to 3 tablespoons of Kewpie mayonnaise or regular mayonnaise to the dressing.

-• Make it more filling: Add sliced cucumber, cubed tofu, and/or crab sticks.
+• More filling: Add sliced cucumber, cubed tofu, and/or crab sticks.
 Or top it with some canned tuna or shredded chicken.

-• Add some greens: Add crispy lettuces leaves to lighten up the salad and make it more interesting texture wise.
+• More greens: Add crispy lettuces leaves to lighten up the salad and make it more interesting texture wise.

 How to Make It